PPA4IPA/ppa4ipa.github.io/signs.md

 ## Reproduction of <cite>{{ site.title }}</cite>

-The <cite>{{ site.longtitle }}</cite> as a Work, and each of the <cite>{{ site.longtitle }}</cite> characters and symbols as individual Works, are copyright © 2013 by Snejina Sonina.
+The <cite>{{ site.longtitle }}</cite> as a Work, and each of the <cite>{{ site.longtitle }}</cite> characters and symbols as individual Works, are copyright © 2013 by <cite>Snejina Sonina</cite>.
 As of June 2013, they are made freely available under a <cite>Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported (CC BY-NC-ND 3.0) licence</cite>.
 This licence allows non-commercial use, as long as attribution is given and the reproduction is under the same licence.
 This licence does not authorize you to alter, transform, or build upon this work.